anasztaziaa/IGhws/README.md

-In this repository there are: first, second, third, fourth and fifth homework.
+In this repository there are all of the homework assignments.